 Still, damning evidence can’t be swept under a rug.
 Before Gin can persuade anyone else that Charlie is innocent, she must first convince herself.

-The seventh book in the Ginger Barnes mystery series by Donna Huston Murray.
+Lie Like a Rug is the seventh book in the Ginger Barnes mystery series by Donna Huston Murray.
 Ginger Barnes is a wife and mother, who occasionally acts as amateur sleuth to solve mysteries.
 Her husband is headmaster at a private school, and she often helps out at the school.
 This novel opens with Gin escorting a troublemaker student to the courthouse, and ends up spotting a familiar face in a courtroom.